-Getting your FFL license is easier than you think.
+Getting your FFL license from the ATF is easier than you think.

-In less than a couple of hours of work, four easy steps, and less than $200, you could become a legal weapons dealer or firearm manufacturer in the United States.
+In less than a couple of hours of work, four easy steps, and less than $200, you could have your very own firearms business.

 Getting a Federal Firearms License (FFL) is a good move.
-Depending on the FFL license type you get, you can make firearms (yes, even full-auto machine guns and silencers), you can import firearms, and you can be an FFL dealer selling weapons as well.
+Depending on the FFL license type you get, you can make firearms (yes, even full-auto machine guns and silencers), you can import firearms, and you can be an FFL dealer selling weapons.

 With the right steps, you can even sell them internationally.
 Yes, you can become an international arms dealer!